AdaCore/training_material/courses/rust_essentials/120_standard_library_traits/02-comparisons.rst

          value: i32,
      }

-     impl PartialEq for MyData {
+     impl PartialEq for SensorData {
          fn eq(&self, other: &Self) -> bool {
              // If both are valid, compare their values if self.valid && other.valid {